 For many students these are the first new school clothes they have ever worn.

 Elementary school students (Pre K through 5th grade) are allocated $85 to spend at designated Kohl’s or Target Department Stores, depending on their location.
 Secondary students (6th – 12th grade) are allocated $125.

 There is a clear and growing need in our community for these services.
 School psychologists and social workers have observed that children who come to school and feel that they are inadequately dressed are at a disadvantage.
 Appropriate school clothing improves school attendance, classroom performance, conduct, self-esteem, and health.

-Funding for Operation School Bell is raised through the chapter’s award-winning Resale Shop located at 100 E NASA Parkway, Suite 80 in Webster, an annual fundraiser and a solid grants program.
+Funding for Operation School Bell is raised through the chapter’s award-winning Resale Shop located at 100 E NASA Road One, Suite 80 in Webster, an annual fundraiser, and a solid grants program.
 Other generous funding comes from private and community donations.

 Our Superintendents Value Us

 Dr. Linda Wadleigh